ricotta cheese recipe

 HANGING CHEESECLOTH:

-Alternatively, you can do what my grandmother used to do and cut a long piece of cheesecloth, dampen it, and tie and hang from a knob on a kitchen cabinet with a large enough bowl set under the hanging bundle to catch the whey.
-Or, hang the bundle from the top of the kitchen faucet so the whey can drain into the sink.
+Alternatively, you can do what my grandmother used to do and cut a long, double layered piece of cheesecloth, dampen it, then tie and hang it either from a knob on a kitchen cabinet with a large enough bowl set underneath to catch the whey; Or, from the top of the kitchen faucet so the whey can drain into the sink.

-Once the mixture has cooled, but is still quite warm, toast yourself a slice of rustic bread and spread a warm layer of ricotta on top.
-Yum!
+Once the mixture has cooled, but is still quite warm, toast yourself a slice of rustic bread and spread a warm layer of ricotta on top, and my personal recommendation, a drizzle of honey.
+It’s the cheesemaker’s privilege.

 When we have dinner parties or get-togethers, we like to include little mason jars filled with warm ricotta cheese topped with caramelized onions as part of our appetizer display.
 Serving the ricotta warm takes this cheese to a whole other level and makes the texture creamier.
 It’s an amazing flavor combination when served on crostini or mixed with your favorite pasta.